eigenhombre/llbb/README.md

 The main addition here is the call to `puts`, which requires both the external function definition and the call itself.
-The `getelementptr` (warning: dragons) is used to get the address of the string constant.
+The `getelementptr` (warning: [dragons](https://llvm.org/docs/GetElementPtr.html)) is used to get the address of the string constant.

 # Example 2

-LLVM IR is easily
-generated using pretty much any programming language.
-Babashka provides the power of Clojure, fast start up speed, the REPL, etc. making it a fun way to experiment with LLVM and toy languages.

 Let's make another simple program which accepts a variable number of arguments and returns, as its exit code, the number of arguments